 Sending email marketing to other businesses

 Opt-in requirements don't apply to marketing sent to companies or limited-liability partnerships, where you are not targeting a named individual.
-However, it's not business sense to continue to send marketing to businesses that don't want you to.
+However, it's not good business sense to continue to send marketing to businesses that don't want you to.
 You still need to give your identity and provide a valid opt-out address or unsubscribe option in your communications.

 Complaints and breaches of privacy regulations

 The Information Commissioner's Office (ICO) is responsible for dealing with any complaints and breaches of the regulations.
 If you breach these rules when you carry out electronic marketing, the ICO will contact you in an attempt to resolve the problem.

-If you infringe any of the basic data protection principles you may be subject to administrative fines of up to €20,000,000 or 4% of your businesses’ total worldwide annual turnover.
+If you infringe any of the basic data protection principles you may be subject to administrative fines of up to €20,000,000 or 4 per cent of your businesses' total worldwide annual turnover.

 The Data Protection Act

 If you send direct marketing messages electronically to individuals whose personal details come from a bought database, you must also comply with the Data Protection Act 2018.
-There are also certain rules about buying email databases you need to consider.
+In addition, there are also certain rules about buying email databases you need to consider.

-The General Data Protection Regulation (GDPR) applies in the UK from 25 May 2018.
-Alongside the Data Protection Act 2018, the GDPR introduces new rules on processing and safeguarding personal data.
+The General Data Protection Regulation (GDPR) came into force in the UK from 25 May 2018.
+Alongside the Data Protection Act 2018, the GDPR introduced new rules on processing and safeguarding personal data.